 Benchmarks

-In the chart, we can see that the i9 outperforms both the 5900X and the 5800X.
+In the chart, we can see that the i9 surpasses both the 5900X and the 5800X.
 We see that with the 5950X as it performs similarly to the 5900X.
 Naturally, the 11th generation flagship is also behind.

 It is also worth noting that there isn’t much difference between 1% lows and average framerate.